apify/apify-docs/docs/data_collection_fundamentals/data_collection_node.md

 console.log(titleText);
 ```

 When you run the above script `Alexa - Top sites` will be printed to the console.
 And that's great.
-It means that we successfully parsed the HTML and extracted the text of the `<title>` element from it using `cheerio`.
+It means that we successfully parsed the HTML and collected the text of the `<title>` element from it using `cheerio`.
 Let's break it down.

 First we loaded the downloaded `html` into `cheerio` using the `load()` function.
 This created a new function, conventionally named `$`, which allows us to work with the loaded HTML.
 Then we called `$('title')`, which found the `<title>` element by using the `title` CSS selector.
-Finally we extracted the text from the element using the `.text()` function and printed it to the console.
+Finally we collected the text from the element using the `.text()` function and printed it to the console.

 > `$('title')` is very similar to calling `document.querySelector('title')` in the browser and `element.text()` is similar to `element.textContent` from the earlier DevTools chapters.
 To learn more about `cheerio` syntax, which is the same as JQuery syntax, visit the [`cheerio` documentation](https://github.com/cheeriojs/cheerio#readme).

 ## [](#next) Next up

-In the next part of this chapter we will learn more about `cheerio` and use it to extract all the websites' data from the Alexa Top sites index.
+In the next part of this chapter we will learn more about `cheerio` and use it to collect all the websites' data from the Alexa Top sites index.